cbkii/arrstack/README.md

 ## Notes

 * Proton credentials live at `~/srv/docker/gluetun/proton-credentials.conf` (`chmod 600`).
-Keep a spare copy at `~/srv/wg-configs/proton-credentials.conf` and the installer will seed from it if the main file is missing.
+Keep a backup at `~/srv/wg-configs/proton-credentials.conf` and the installer will seed from it if the main file is missing.
 Use your plain Proton username; `+pmp` is added automatically for OpenVPN port forwarding.
 * `.env` is also `chmod 600` and only contains what Compose needs.
 * You can customise paths and ports by editing the variables at the top of the script before running it.